marcelfw/mgit/src/github.com/marcelfw/mgit/README.md

 Examples
 --------

+    # Get an overview of all customer code on your machine.
+    mgit -root ~/customer list

+    # Alternatively use the regular git status command.
+    mgit -root ~/customer status

     # Copy all your development branches to your laptop.
     mgit -branch develop -remote laptop push laptop

-    # Refresh all customer code on your machine.
-    mgit -root ~/customer pull

-    # Refresh all your github clones.
+    # Refresh your github clones.
     mgit -remotepath github.com/username pull

     # Mirror all repositories to your NAS.